 The ISA provider will also need some personal details from you, including your full name, address, national insurance number, and a signature.
 You will need to read and sign the provider’s ISA declaration; be sure to read the document carefully as it may include any restrictions and penalties for withdrawing funds from your ISA.

 You can create one investment ISA, one cash ISA, and one innovative finance ISA per tax year.
-When the tax year resets in April, you can again open one of each type – so after a few years you could have many ISAs indeed!
+When the tax year resets in April, you can again open one of each type – so after a few years you could have quite a few ISAs.